Ilani Casino Resort: Facilities

 The 368,000 sqft, $510 million Ilani Casino Resort is located on Interstate 5, approximately 25 mi north of Portland, Oregon.
 It has 2,500 slot machines, 75 table games, a 2,500-seat performance venue, and several bars and stores.
 It is projected to attract 4.5 million visitors annually and bring $200 million to the Cowlitz Tribe.
 The casino opened with 15 restaurants, including a 300-seat Michael Jordan's Steakhouse.
 A 30,000 sqft events center opened in April 2018, with the ability to host conventions, trade shows, and concerts.

 The casino's architect and interior designer is Friedmutter Group, a Las Vegas-based firm specializing in gambling projects.
 Ilani is expected to employ 800 to 1,200 people.
-Long-term plans for the casino include the construction of a hotel and parking garage on the site.
 A new tribal administration office, smoke shop, and gas station will also be built adjacent to the resort.